fortran-lang/fortran-lang.org/learn/best_practices/element_operations.md

 other arguments must be either arrays of the same shape or scalars).
 If it does not, you will get a compiler error.

-The `elemental` keyword implies the `pure` keyword, so the subroutine must be pure (can only use `pure` subroutines and have no side effects).
+The `elemental` keyword implies the `pure` keyword, so the procedure must be pure.
+It results that `elemental procedures` can only use `pure` procedures and have no side effects.

-If the elemental function's algorithm can be made faster using array operations inside, or if for some reason the arguments must be arrays of incompatible shapes, then one should use the other two approaches.
-One can make `nroot` operate on a vector and write a simple wrappers for other array shapes:
+If the elemental procedure algorithm can be made faster using array operations inside, or if for some reasons the arguments must be arrays of incompatible shapes, then one should use the other two approaches.
+One can make `nroot` operate on a vector and write a simple wrapper for other array shapes, e.g.:

 ``` fortran
 function nroot(n, x) result(y)